bokuwatashi/bokuwatashi/README.md

 I also like anime and drawing- and I've gotten formally certified in game dev recently too :stuck_out_tongue:

 Notable anime genres I'd be into: mecha anime and cyberpunk anime- also western (gunslinger) and vampire anime loll 😅

+Plus I'm as well a Star Wars fan :P